 - Tattooing device and color of ink: The type of tattooing device and the color of ink can also affect healing time.
-For example- red pigments are causes delayed hypersensitivity reactions and slow down the healing process.
+For example- red pigments cause delayed hypersensitivity reactions and slow down the healing process.

 - Poor tattoo-aftercare routine: A well-maintained tattoo aftercare is very important for tattooing.
-It helps to heal tattoos quickly without arising any complications.
+It helps to heal tattoos quickly without causing any complications.

 - Health issues: Several health issues can also affect the healing time.

 Here are some tattoo aftercare tips that help you with proper tattoo healing.